Blog

 Integration

 Snowflake connects cleanly to the BI stack and runs data and native apps inside the platform.
 Its Marketplace and Native App Framework let vendors ship apps that run inside Snowflake, and 2025 updates expanded in-market apps and data products.
-Databricks, on the other hand, leans on open formats and APIs, integrating broadly with Spark tools, ML frameworks, and engines that read Delta or Iceberg (and even Snowflake for reads).
+These patterns are common in enterprise Snowflake implementations where BI is the primary interface.

 Winner: Snowflake for BI and in-platform apps; Databricks for ML/AI ecosystem depth and open, cross-engine interoperability.